zapzor/homelab/README.md

 ## ⚙️ IaC

 I’m starting to codify my homelab infrastructure with Terraform.
-Right now it's just a basic inventory of my lab environment, but I'd like to expand it to include CI/CD and use Ansible for configuration management.
+Right now it's just a basic inventory of my lab environment.
+It's fully functional and I use Terraform for creating new containers now, but I'd like to expand it to include CI/CD and use Ansible for configuration management.

 ---